 Penarth Chess Club

-Penarth Chess Club meets every Monday at 7.30pm in Penarth Conservative Club.
+Penarth Chess Club meets every Monday at 7.30pm at Penarth Conservative Club.
 All are welcome.
-The Junior club meets at the Kymin from 6.30pm to 8.30pm during term time.
+The junior club meets Wednesdays during term time from 6.30pm to 8.30pm at the Kymin.